ArvinDelavari/RV32-APX/README.md

 # RV32-APX
 ## 32 Bits RISC-V Processor with Approximate Adder
 In this project, I made an RV32I processor which currently can perform an approximate addition function.
-I'll update this project with other approximate arithmetic functions.
+My goal is to make an approximate processor which can perfom several approxiamte functions with good accuracy and I'll update this project with other approximate arithmetic functions soon.
 This project is done with iverilog simulator and GTKWave tool.
 To use this project you need to do the following steps:
 - Write an assembly code with RIV32I instructions.
 - Get the HEX or BIN output of the code.